sergicastellasape/gpt-reviews/readme.md

 I promise it runs on my laptop.

 I avoid at all cost doing refinement calls to chatGPT.
 Responses should be a one-off + rule-based parsing.
 It might improve quality at some point, but just adds complexity that makes me feel gross when i feel the one-off route hasn't been maximized...
-Besides, everything I could do with an interaction + refinement in chatGPT I can probably do in a single call to GPT-4, so I plan on migrating to that once I get access to it.
+Besides, everything I could do with an interaction + refinement in chatGPT I can probably do in a single call to GPT-4, and i might switch to that if i stop caring about money.
 Also I want to first add anthropics LM backend and only implement it in a way that backends can be swapped easily.

 Don't want to use LangChain, it confuses me still and it doesn't feel like i need it.
 Besides, figuring out the templating and chaining is fun and a valuable learning experience.
 But who knows, once the prompt building is more complex i might need to jump there.